-SURG 2130 - Surgical Technology Clinical III Co-requisites: None
+SURG 2130 - Surgical Technology Clinical III

 SURG 2240 - Seminar in Surgical Technology

 Prepares students for entry into careers as surgical technologists and enables them to effectively prepare for the national certification examination.
 Topics include: professional credentialing, certification review, and test-taking skills.